yao-creative/yao-leetcode/readme.md

 I realized that never preparing and formally applying to be software engineer, my data structures and algorithms has been an filled with gaps unknown-unknown.
 I've done algorithms in undergraduate but not data structures as much in a rigorous sense.

 Going through a list of questions to Prep for Interview.
-Also asking ChatGPT of the practical implications of these questions.
+Also asking Codex of the practical implications of these questions.

 Probably will challenge the way I look at problems.